pigs-will-fly/py-xml-sitemap-writer/README.md

     Replace the logic below with a query from your database.
     """
     for idx in range(1, 1000001):
-        yield f"/product/{idx}.html"  # URLs should be absolute without a domain
+        yield f"/product/{idx}.html"  # URLs should be relative to what you provide as "root_url" below

 with XMLSitemap(path='/your/web/root', root_url='https://your.site.io') as sitemap:
     sitemap.add_section('products')